MerginMaps/db-sync/docs/quick_start.md

   -e MERGIN_SYNC_FILE=sync_db.gpkg \
   lutraconsulting/mergin-db-sync:latest python3 dbsync_daemon.py --init-from-db
 ```
-and you should see a new geopackage file in your Mergin project.
+and you should see a new geopackage file in your Mergin Maps project.
 To be able to use the Geopackage as a survey layer:

 - Download the generated gpkg file
 - Open it in QGIS
 - Style it (if you wish)
 - Save the QGIS project on the same folder as the downloaded gpkg file
-- Upload the QGIS project to your Mergin project
+- Upload the QGIS project to your Mergin Maps project

-The QGIS and Geopackage files will be a valid Mergin project ready for surveying.
-Read more about QGIS project configuration on [Mergin](https://help.cloudmergin.com/) and [Input](https://help.inputapp.io/) documentations.
+The QGIS and Geopackage files will be a valid Mergin Maps project ready for surveying.
+Read more about QGIS project configuration on [Mergin Maps](https://merginmaps.com/docs/) and [Mergin Maps Input](https://help.inputapp.io/) documentations.

 ![new_project_3](images/new_proj3.png)